Create Templates

 python dxf_to_studio3.py calibrateSilhouette Studio will open and you’ll be guided through hovering over each UI element and pressing Enter to record its position.
 Calibration is saved to assets/gui_coordinates.json.

-.studio3 files are written to cutting_templates/.
+.studio3 files are written to cutting_templates/ (default layouts) and cutting_templates/borderless/ (borderless layouts).

 Pull Request